-Cambridge and St Catharine’s admissions processes have changed to reflect alterations in the format of A-level exams in recent years.
-Many applicants do not now sit AS exams in most subjects they intend to continue to full A-level.
+Cambridge and St Catharine’s admissions processes have changed to reflect recent alterations in the format of A-level exams.
+Most applicants do not now sit AS exams in the subjects they intend to continue to full A-level.
 Because AS unit module scores were a valuable measure of progress in the last two years of school, Cambridge has introduced alternative methods of gathering such information on applicants’ academic potential.

 The colleges and departments of the University now conduct 'written assessments' as part of the admissions process for most subjects, to be sat either before interview in local examination centres (usually applicants' own schools, usually early in November), or on the day of interview in the college in which each applicant is to be interviewed.

 While information gleaned from these assessments will be fed into the selection process, it is important not to overestimate their role.
 Assessment results will be viewed alongside all other information available to us, including GCSEs (or equivalent), AS- and A-level grades where available (e.g. post-school applicants), applicants’ ability to discuss topics raised in their personal statement, and their ability to apply the academic skills they have learnt at school to novel information, concepts and tasks.
-Indeed, it is possible that the relative importance of some of these elements may increase following the ‘loss’ of AS-level-related information.
 Of course, achievement at A-levels (or equivalent) remains the central part of our admissions process, and we expect conditional offers to remain at a similar level to previous years.

 We will also continue to consider carefully any contextual information which indicates that applicants have experienced any educational disadvantage.